cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 Respringing is essentially restarting the home screen and the iOS UI.
 Most of the time, you can install a tweak and respring to apply it, without fully rebooting.

-You won't have to reinstall an exploit after respringing, however, and you can remain jailbroken
+You won't have to reinstall an exploit after respringing, however, and you can remain jailbroken.

 ## What is DFU mode?